rbscouto/rbscouto.github.io/index.md

   src: /assets/img/profile-pic.jpeg
 ---

 <p> Hi!
-I'm a maths PhD student at the University of Porto and at the University of St Andrews (co-tutelle) working under the supervision of Ana Cristina Freitas, Jorge Freitas and Mike Todd.
+I'm a maths PhD student at the University of Porto and at the University of St Andrews (co-tutelle) working under the joint supervision of Ana Cristina Freitas, Jorge Freitas and Mike Todd.
 Before starting my PhD, I completed undergraduate and MSc studies in mathematics, both at the University of Porto.</p>

 <p> I'm broadly interested in dynamical systems and probability.
 My PhD project focuses on the employment of extreme value theory in the study of chaotic systems.</p>